Khadro: Education

 The grade of education that you can gain in town is 12th grade and few private and government schools are there in five five-star Public School, Paragon School are private schools.

 The government schools are from Grade 1 to grade 12.

-Government schools are Government Primary Schools, Government Boys higher and Secondary School Khadro, Government Girls Higher and secondary school Khadro and there are tution centres for students.
+Government schools are Government Primary Schools, Government Boys higher and Secondary School Khadro, Government Girls Higher and secondary school Khadro and there are tuition centres for students.